sns-defi/sns-defi.github.io/index.md

 <section>
   <h2 class="section-title">About</h2>
   <p>
-    Welcome to DeFi Pisa 2025.
-Following a long tradition of interdisciplinary research, the Scuola Normale Superiore is proud to host this premier event at the intersection of computer science, economics, and finance.
-Our goal is to foster collaboration and spur innovation in this rapidly evolving field.
+    The Scuola Normale Superiore is proud to host this premier event about Decentralized Finance (DeFi) and Crypto.
+Our goal is to foster collaboration and spur innovation in this rapidly evolving field, bringing together experts from both academia and industry.
-    The conference will feature keynote addresses from world-renowned experts, peer-reviewed paper presentations, and interactive panel discussions on topics ranging from automated market makers and consensus mechanisms to regulatory challenges and the societal impact of decentralized systems.
   </p>
 </section>